 This course introduces the concepts and understanding of the field of computer security and how it relates to other areas of information technology.
 Topics include security threats, hardening systems, securing networks, cryptography and organizational security policies.

-CYBR 2215 Advanced Computer 4 credits Forensics and Cyber Crime investigation from acquiring digital evidence to reporting findings.
+CYBR 2215 Advanced Computer 4 credits Forensics and Cyber Crime

 Prerequisite: CYBR 1115